TITLE 89: SOCIAL SERVICES

 2) Secondary sources of identification shall be incoming referrals, such as referrals from medical providers, law enforcement officials or members of the general public.
 All referrals shall be reviewed and analyzed.
 Recipients found to have loaned or altered their medical cards for the purpose of obtaining medical benefits for which they or other persons are not legitimately entitled; falsely represented medical coverage; found in possession of blank or forged prescription pads; or who knowingly assisted providers in rendering excessive services or defrauding the Medical Assistance Program shall be restricted.

-d) Department Designated Primary Care Provider and/or Primary Care Pharmacy
+d) Department Designated Primary Provider Type

 e) Types of Services Provided or Authorized

-1) Once restricted, the Recipient Eligibility Verification (REV) system shall display information regarding the Primary Care Provider and/or Primary Care Pharmacy.
-REV will also display information that emergency services will not be restricted.
-If restricted to a Primary Care Provider, the Primary Care Provider must provide or authorize the following non-emergency ambulatory care services for the restricted recipient before the Department will render payment for the services:
+2) If restricted to a primary care provider, the primary care provider must provide or authorize the following non-emergency ambulatory care services for the restricted recipient before the Department will render payment for the services:

 A) Clinic